This post covers the summary of all significant probate cases in Tanzania

 A primary court heard matters relating to the grant of administration of estates and proceeded to distribute the property of the deceased.
 Among the properties concerned was partnership property.
 On appeal, the High Court stated the law concerning administrative matters before Primary Courts.

-(i) A Primary Court may hear matters relating to grant of administration of estates where it has jurisdiction, i.e., where the law applicable is customary law or Islamic law;
+(i) A Primary Court may hear matters relating to the grant of administration of estates where it has jurisdiction, i.e., where the law applicable is customary law or Islamic law;

 (ii) a Primary Court ought not to distribute the estate of the deceased; that is the job of an administrator appointed by the court;